Bernina railway line: Description of the railway

 The next section is probably the most interesting on the north side of the pass.
 Here, the route is very winding, and moves from one side of the valley to the other.
 First, the Berninabach is crossed, using the 37 m long Lower Berninabach Bridge, and then the line crosses the Arlasbach, a tributary of the Berninabach.
 On the Upper Berninabach Bridge, the line moves back to the eastern side of the valley.
 Southwest of here, the Piz Bernina and the Piz Palü rise majestically.
 Next follows the 175 m long Arlas Gallery, which provides protection against snow drifts.
 On the southwestern side are the small lakes known as Lej Pitschen and Lej Nair.
 Directly behind them towers the 15 m high and 283 m long Lago Bianco dam, which also marks the watershed between the Danube and the Po.

 The railway now runs along the eastern bank of the lake, and, near Ospizio Bernina, reaches its highest point, at 2253 m above sea level.
-The Bernina Railway is thereby (mountainside railways excluded) the highest railway line in the Alps, operating as a public railway with year-round traffic.
+The Bernina line is thereby (mountainside railways excluded) the highest railway line in the Alps, operating as a public railway with year-round traffic.
 As the section from here to Poschiavo is particularly badly affected by drifting snow, countless engineering structures have been erected from the southern dam wall onwards: the 140 m long Scala Gallery, the 192 m long Scala Tunnel, the Sassal Mason Gallery, even longer at 348 m, and the 54 m long Drago Tunnel.

 After the Grüm Gallery, the attractive Alp Grüm station is reached.
 It not only is located at the tree line, but also marks the last station before the Italian linguistic border.
 From here onwards, the line clambers, with a gradient of up to 7%, and via multiple s-bends, downwards into the Poschiavo valley.
-That this occurs without the assistance of a rack railway system makes the Bernina Railway one of the steepest adhesion railways in the world.
+That this occurs without the assistance of a rack railway system makes the Bernina line one of the steepest adhesion railways in the world.